sachn1/sachn1/README.md

 # നമസ്കാരം 🙏 Sachin here!

-**NLP researcher turned ML systems engineer.**
+NLP researcher turned ML systems engineer.

-If it's worth doing, it gets an architecture, a README, and too much Python.
+If it's worth doing, it gets an architecture, a README, and too much Python 🦸👊

 ---